Summary: A Treatise of Human Nature (page 9)

 12.

-To find the real origin of this idea, we must turn, ultimately, to imagination.
+To find the true origin of this idea, we must turn, in the end, to the imagination.

 13: